-The rocket wranglers
+Triumph of the rocket wranglers

-Each spring, high school teams from across the country gather in rural Virginia to compete for a chance to represent the U.S. at the International Rocketry Challenge.
+The Creekview High team traveled to Farnborough after winning the U.S. Team America Rocketry Challenge in May.
+Each spring, high school teams from across the country gather in rural Virginia to compete for the chance to represent the U.S. at the International Rocketry Challenge.

 Joining a rocketry team can help students develop and hone their skills in science, engineering, technology and math – the subjects collectively known as STEM.
 In the U.S., only 33 percent of eighth-graders are at or above a proficient level in math, according to NationsReportCard.gov.
 A rocketry team can be a fun way to help inspire a career in a STEM field like engineering, jet propulsion or rocket science.

 “This competition demonstrates to high school students across the country how they can solve difficult challenges by working together as a team and using their knowledge of science, technology, engineering and mathematics,” said Tom Kennedy, chairman and CEO of Raytheon, an event sponsor.
 “I am hopeful they will take these lessons with them as they become our next generation of engineers, scientists, technologists and mathematicians who will unlock incredible innovations to make the world a better place.”

 Over the past sixteen years of the Rocketry Challenge, more than 70,000 students have participated.
 This year, there were 12 all-girl teams competing at the U.S. national competition, with one third of the total participating students being female.